MBOps/festive-tech-hackathon/README.md

         }
     }

-The `geographies` variable is also flatten to a local variable `allregions` that lists all regions without the geographies information.
-As the geography information is only required for deploying the Azure FrontDoor load balancers.
+The `geographies` variable is also flatten to a local variable `allregions` that lists all regions without the geographies information to be used during some of the for_each loops.
+This is due to the geography information is only required for deploying the Azure FrontDoor load balancers.

 ### Infrastructure Deployed